Mosavih/NePsus/README.md

 deterministic post-processing over model retries, and systematic quality scoring of generated output.

+NePsus is a primitive version that will eventually develop into [Nexus](https://github.com/Mosavih/Nexus-Think-Tank).

 **Read [DESIGN.md](DESIGN.md) first** — it explains the ontology (the database objects), the gate pipeline, and how composition/verification work.